echabert/SiTrInEOAna/README.md

  - numpy
  - matplotlib

+Documentation has been produced with sphinx.It can be found in build/html
+ - pip3 install sphinx
+ - pip3 install sphinx\_rtd\_theme

 ## Functionalities:
  - Read CSV file  - structure: evtNb, plane, pixelx, pixely
  - Create clusters: class Cluster and algo Cluterized